-The most drastic drop in industrial production occurred in early 1994 (35,7% in January-February) which was caused by the lack of raw materials and other inputs, limited crediting resources for their purchase, insolvency of consumers, creation of redundant stocks of ready-made products and raw materials which were out of demand, and due to other reasons.
+The most drastic drop in industrial and duction occurred in early 1994 (35,7% in January-February) which was caused by the lack and materials and other inputs, limited crediting resources for their purchase, insolvence and raw materials which out of demand, and due to other reasons.
 These circumstances have caused the shutdown of nearly 300 industrial enterprises, and a number of other industries were functioning with a partial loading.
 Virtually, a drop occurred in the production of all types of most critical industrial output.